One Message Platform,

 Why not use the CORTA planning tool only as found in the white paper?
 And create the plan yourself?

 You can!
-The white paper contains powerful information for any marketing manager or owner to create a cohesive plan.
+The white paper contains powerful information for any marketing manager or owner to create a cohesive strategy.

 And the tool and information in the white paper is forever free.
 It’s a timely philosophy designed around our modern-day social situation.